Strange question. Right? Few of us get that curious about music listening…

 - One of the tracks from the RCA session, titled “Way Down The Road”.

 - The hit single “Needs Fixing” from my EP, EASE UP.
 “Needs Fixing” reached Number 1 on the IndieWorld Radio Chart.

-If you like the tracks you might also consider checking out other tracks on RISING TIDE and on my last EP, EASE UP.
-The tracks feature musicians I had the pleasure to meet while listening to many, many songs all played at once.
+If you like the tracks you might also consider checking out other tracks on RISING TIDE, on my EP, EASE UP, and on my album RIDE THE WAVE.
+The tracks feature musicians I had the pleasure to meet while listening to many, many songs all played at the same time.